hypersoftdev/CyclicSeekbar/README.md

 ## XML Integration

-To integrate the Cyclic SeekBar into your layout, use the following XML structure with customizable attributes:
+To integrate Cyclic SeekBar into your layout, use the following XML structure with customizable attributes:

 &lt;com.hypersoft.cyclicseekbar.CyclicSeekbar
     android:id="@+id/cyclic_seekbar"